How To Start Your Baby on Solids And Support Their Development

 • Trying to hold small objects

-While your baby may be ready for solids a little earlier or a little later than 6 months, the consensus is that solid food provides high demand nutrients to the baby (and the microbiome) that will be important for the second half of the first year.
+While your baby may be ready for solids a little earlier or a little later than 6 months, the consensus is that solid food provides high-demand nutrients to the baby (and the microbiome) that will be important for the second half of the first year.

 Introduce solid foods when your baby is ready, typically at 6 months.

-What are the best first baby foods?
+What is the best baby food?

 At around 6 months it’s time to start thinking about the first solid foods that you would like to offer.